Adjectival/Friday1/readme.md

 ## Description

 _Code files included will create a website.
-Major content on main page is links to projects on github.com as well as information about the author._
+Major content on main page is links to projects on github.com as well as information about the author.
+Please refer to http://adjectival.github.io/Friday1 for a preview._

 ## Setup/Installation Requirements